rticommunity/rticonnextdds-usecases-umaa/README.md

 It showcases Connext's ability to easily instantiate UMAA components
 using either the Modern C++ or the Python APIs.
 It also highlights the option to manage DDS configuration of both systems with
 a centralized xml or compose UMAA services from template classes.

 ## UMAA Standard
 Latest Version: 6.0 Distro A
 [Download from AUVSI](https://www.auvsi.org/unmanned-maritime-autonomy-architecture)

+**Note:** The AUVSI UMAA website now provides a Distro A SDK that includes reference code examples designed to be used with RTI Connext.
+The UMAA SDK examples are currently considered the best path forward with regards to UMAA development.
+Examples in this repo are intended as alternatives re: setting up DDS for different use cases and could be integrated into the SDK if so desired.

 The UMAA standard defines the following(as of 6.0):
 - Middleware level: